Mutation breeding: Processes

 There are different kinds of mutagenic breeding such as using chemical mutagens like ethyl methanesulfonate and dimethyl sulfate, radiation or transposons to generate mutants.
 Mutation breeding is commonly used to produce traits in crops such as larger seeds, new colors, or sweeter fruits, that either cannot be found in nature or have been lost during evolution.

 Radiation

 Exposing plants to radiation is sometimes called radiation breeding and is a sub class of mutagenic breeding.
 Radiation breeding was discovered in the 1920s when Lewis Stadler of the University of Missouri used X-rays on maize and barley.
 In the case of barley, the resulting plants were white, yellow, pale yellow and some had white stripes.
 In 1928, Stadler first published his findings on radiation-induced mutagenesis in plants.
-During the period 1930–2004, radiation-induced mutant varieties were developed primarily using gamma rays (64%) and X-rays (22%).
+During the period 1930–2024, radiation-induced mutant varieties were developed primarily using gamma rays (64%) and X-rays (22%), although other sources of radiation such as microwaves or high-energy photons and high-energy electrons can be applied.

 Radiation breeding may take place in atomic gardens; and seeds have been sent into orbit in order to expose them to more cosmic radiation.